 - URGENT - The pet owner can make the next available appointment with their Vet (Within 3 days)

 - NON-URGENT - May need to see a vet at some point in the future

 - NO ACTION REQUIRED - Situation resolved

 The emergency fund does NOT cover the following:

 - Routine check-ups

-- Prescription medications unrelated to an emergency
+- Prescription medications unrelated to an emergency approved by our vets

 - Dental cleaning and routine procedures related to oral health